Sunday, July 27, 2008

 Join the Urban Teacher Network!
 A Hip Hop Congress Education Initiative

 Hip Hop Congress is a non profit organization that incorporates Hip Hop to inspire young people to get involved in cultural creativity, social action and civic service.
 The Urban Teacher Network (UTN) will be a major project of Hip Hop Congress' Education Initiative.
 Its purpose is to reach out directly to those that work and mentor our youth.
-We want to support their efforts, build networks,
+We want to support their efforts, build networks, share curriculum ideas and resources, and organize ways to better serve our communities needs.

 Teachers have many tough issues to deal with while trying to educate and elevate today's youth in this oppressive structure.
 The truth is the school system in many ways maintains the status quo structure of injustice and inequality.
 Teachers and even many administrators work hard to change that but often find themselves penalized for thinking outside of the box and being more relevant to their students' lives.